objectrocket/terraform-worker/docs/source/hooks.rst

 ------

 The **terraform-worker** provides event-based entry points for executing operations outside of terraform.
-The following list shows each of the hook events that the **terraform-worker** supports.
+The following list shows each of the hook events that **terraform-worker** supports.

  * ``pre_plan``
  * ``post_plan``